ombima56/linear-stats/README.md

 8. **Create a Pull Request:** Go to the original repository, and click "Compare & pull request."
 Describe your changes in detail.

 ## License
-his project is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.